Settled Nomad

 Can I open a local bank account in Peru as a nomad?

-Peru typically requires either residency status or a long-term visa to open a local bank account.
-For most nomads on tourist allowances, a Wise multi-currency account holding Peruvian Sol (or USD if you're transferring in) plus a backup card like Revolut or Charles Schwab is sufficient and avoids the local-account paperwork entirely.
+Peru generally requires residency or a long-term visa to open a local bank account.
+On a tourist stay, a Wise multi-currency account holding Peruvian Sol plus a backup card is enough and skips the paperwork.

 Is Peru a cash or card country?

-Peru runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Peruvian Sol at the start of each week to avoid repeat ATM trips.
+Peru runs on both cash and cards.
+Cards work in larger venues; keep Peruvian Sol on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Peru affect my banking setup?
+Does triggering tax residency in Peru affect my banking?

-Tax residency in Peru is triggered at 183 days in the relevant period.
+Tax residency in Peru triggers at 183 days.
 183 days in a calendar year triggers Peruvian tax residency, with progressive rates up to 30% on worldwide income.
 Most nomads stay under this threshold on a single visit.
 Consult a Peruvian contador if planning extended stays.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad